Daniel-Kigozi/hello-rails-back-end/README.md

 # 📖 Rails Backend <a name="about-project"></a>

-This is an app for using Rails as a backend app
+This is an app for using Rails as a backend to be supported with [React](https://github.com/Daniel-Kigozi/hello-react-front-end) as a front end service

 ## 🛠 Built With <a name="built-with"></a>